 Click the “Add question” button in the floating menu next to your Google Form.

-Step 3: Choose linear scale
+Step 3: Choose the option for linear scale in Google Forms

 Click the question format button next to the empty question field.
 This will open up a menu of question formats to choose from.